sudotman/BetterWindows/README.md

 ## Installation
 You can download the latest ```.ps1``` through [Releases](https://github.com/sudotman/BetterWindows/releases/) and right-click and select *'Run with Powershell'*.

+or

+You can clone/download zip of the repository.

+## Usage
+Most things are self-explanatory but just make sure to:
+- Install the Prereqs before using most of the things.
+- Right-click and select *'Run with Powershell'*.

 # Contents

 ## 1. Tools / FFMpeg